Assistantships and Funding Opportunities

 Other Funding Opportunities

-Applicants to the graduate program will be considered for two awards that celebrate two primary areas of excellence within the Department.
+Applicants to the graduate program will be considered for five awards that celebrate primary areas of excellence within the Department.
 These awards are given in addition to any assistantship funding that is offered.
-We encourage prospective students to describe their qualifications for one of these awards in question number four of their application statement of purpose.
+We encourage prospective students to describe their qualifications for one of these awards in their application statement of purpose.

 Lee Gray Scholarship

-This award is given to a student that is committed to research and teaching in the field of agricultural economics.
+This award is given to students who are committed to research and teaching in the field of agricultural economics.
 Lee Gray was a faculty member and former Chair in the Department of Agricultural and Resource Economics at CSU.
 He was particularly known for his excellence in teaching and his love for working with and advising students in agricultural economics.

 Robert Young Scholarship

-This award is given to a student that has a demonstrated interest in research related to environmental and natural resource economics, particularly pertaining to water resource economics.
-Robert Young was an emeritus faculty member in the Department of Agricultural and Resource Economics at CSU whose impactful research focu
+This award is given to students who have a demonstrated interest in research related to environmental and natural resource economics, particularly pertaining to water resource economics.
+Robert Young was an emeritus faculty member in the Department of Agricultural and Resource Economics at CSU whose impactful research focused on the economics of water management and policy in the Western US and globally.